chef-boneyard/chef-fundamentals/README.md

 Also, the instructor lab setup will use Chef and the Knife EC2 plugin, so those gems are included as well.

-Do not commit `Gemfile.lock` to the repository.
+*Do not* commit `Gemfile.lock` to the repository.

+**Note** The current release of ShowOff doesn't include some pull requests adding features that we liked, so the showoff gem is installed from a separate repository.

 # Slides Directory